Tonight (1999 TV programme): Presenters

 Sir Trevor McDonald presented links for the programme.
 During this time the programme was known as Tonight with Trevor McDonald.
-He left in late 2007, with the return of News at Ten on Monday, 14 January 2008, which McDonald co-presented, along with Julie Etchingham, until November 2008.
+He left in late 2007, with the return of News at Ten on Monday, 14 January 2008, which McDonald co-presented, along with Julie Etchingham, until 30 October 2008.

 However, on 6 November 2008 McDonald presented links again for the programme, though this is thought to be a one-off as it was a high-profile 9pm slot.
 Trevor will stay with the programme, to report on high-profile stories.
 When he was not presenting links, he was an interviewer talking to people in some places.

-In October 2009, it was announced that Etchingham would present the relaunched programme from early 2010 – with the show airing once a week on Thursdays at 7:30pm, or later in some regions.
+In October 2009, it was announced that Etchingham would present the relaunched programme on 7 January 2010 – with the show airing once a week on Thursdays at 7:30pm, or later in some regions.

 Julie presented the programme for the final time on 3 February 2022, announcing that she would now be reporting for the show.

 On 9 March 2022, Paul Brand was confirmed to be the new presenter of the programme.